Have you ever noticed a link between your IBS symptoms and worry?

 Here is a very simple way to do fearless focusing.
 It’s extremely simple, and yet extremely difficult – until you get used to the process.
 But it will serve you well.

-You can do this sitting quietly, or play a challenge with someone else to see who can frantically focus for the longest.
+You can do this for a few minutes sitting quietly – or play a challenge with someone else to see who can frantically focus for the longest!

 Find a chair or stool (or sit on the floor if you prefer) in a quiet place.